-Frederick W. Gooding, Jr. (PhD, Georgetown University) is an Associate Professor within the John V. Roach Honors College at Texas Christian University in Fort Worth, TX.
+Dr. Frederick Gooding, Jr. is an associate professor of African American Studies and is the inaugural holder of the Dr. Ronald E. Moore Professorship in Humanities in the Honors College at TCU.
 Gooding critically analyzes race within mainstream media, effectively contextualizing problematic patterns based upon their historical roots.
 As such, Gooding’s best-known work thus far is “You Mean, There’s RACE in My Movie?
 The Complete Guide to Understanding Race in Mainstream Hollywood,” which has been utilized in high schools and universities nationwide.
 Also the co-editor of “Stories from the Front of the Room: How Higher Education Faculty Overcome Challenges and Thrive in the Academy,” Gooding has stayed focused on the practical applications of equity with his 2018 book, “American Dream Deferred” carefully detailing the growth and struggles of black federal workers in the postwar era.
 His latest work, “Black Oscar” (May 2020), expands his reach into cultural studies by analyzing African American Academy Award winners and how their narratives reflect and reinforce larger American history.

 Areas of Expertise (8)

 University of New Mexico: M.A., Latin American Studies 2001

 Morehouse College: B.A., Philosophy 1996

 USPS has shorted some workers’ pay for years, CPI finds